VenturaNotes/Knowledge/- Topics/method (Python).md

 ## Synthesis
 -
 ## Source [^1]
-- functions associated with an object that can operate on its data or perform other tasks
+- Functions associated with an object that can operate on its data or perform other tasks
 ## References

 [^1]: ChatGPT